-Level Open Space Offsetting Carbon Emission Activities Reported Platinum 1.
-The city received a \$75,000 County Prop.
+4. The city received a \$75,000 County Prop.
 "A" Grant to upgrade and modernize the Signal Hill Park irrigation system to facilitate ensuring the long-term health and viability of trees and other vegetation.
 In 2016, through a program administered by the Central Basin Water District, aimed at reduction of water use, Ecotech completed irrigation retrofits (nozzle/spray head replacements, new controllers, etc.) at multiple city facilities/parks.
 Low flow toilets, water efficient faucets and mulch rings around trees were also installed at Signal Hill Park.
-2018

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver The city's Sustainability City Committee distributes sustainability awards for energy efficiency, water efficient landscaping, solar projects, businesses related to improving the environment and GHG emissions reductions.
+1. The city's Sustainability City Committee distributes sustainability awards for energy efficiency, water efficient landscaping, solar projects, businesses related to improving the environment and GHG emissions reductions.
 Yard signs are used to increase awareness of the program and promote sustainability.
-2018

-Level Promoting Community and Individual Action Activities Reported Gold In 2018 the Sustainable City Committee is encouraging it's residents to participate in the Yellow Pages Opt Out Program to reduce ink and paper waste and increase sustainability.
-The Opt Out Program is posted on the city's website: https://www.cityofsignalhill.org/index.aspx?NID=418.
+- 2. In 2018, the Sustainable City Committee is encouraging it's residents to participate in the Yellow Pages Opt Out Program to reduce ink and paper waste and increase sustainability. - 3.
 The city conducted a workshop in 2015 to educate residents about drought conditions and to obtain feedback on preferences for alternative turf replacement materials and design applications.
 Participants identified preferred, non-invasive, California native plants, ratios of plants to hardscape area, types of preferred hardscape materials, and reiterated that turf is not a preferred landscape material.
 This led to the city adopting new regulations for all residential zoning districts to promote planting of alternative landscape materials, emphasize that turf is not a required or preferred material, and establish limitations on the use of hardscape.
-2018

-Level Promoting Community and Individual Action Activities Reported Platinum The city continued outreach efforts to the community with water conservation information and tips and regulations via pamphlets, the city website and features in the city's quarterly newsletter "City Views" with links to the bewaterwise.com website.
-The city performs outreach at the Sustainable City Committee's summer concert booths with activities, handouts and educational materials on sustainable activities, recycling, water use, tree care during droughts, and household hazardous waste drop off days.
-The city's Public Works Department purchased and distributed 500 water conservation kits to residents at public events- Concerts in the Park, Halloween Carnival, and Spring Fest- to educate and promote water conservation in the community.
-2018
+- 4. The city continued outreach efforts to the community with water conservation information and tips and regulations via pamphlets, the city website and features in the city's quarterly newsletter "City Views" with links to the bewaterwise.com website. - 5.
+The city performs outreach at the Sustainable City Committee's summer concert booths with activities, handouts and educational materials on sustainable activities, recycling, water use, tree care during droughts, and household hazardous waste drop off days. - 6.
+The city's Public Works Department purchased and distributed 500 water conservation kits to residents at public events-Concerts in the Park, Halloween Carnival, and Spring Fest-to educate and promote water conservation in the community.